tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 #### `MEAN`

-* The first input and the output must be 4D tensors in 8-bit quantized format.
+* The first input and the output must be in 8-bit quantized format.
 * The second input (the input with the axes specification) must be static (use `kTfLiteMmapRo` allocation type).
-* Only [1, 2], [2, 1], and [2] axes specification (i.e. reduction across either
-  both spatial dimensions or across the width dimension) is supported.
+* Only reduction along the one or two pre-innermost dimensions is supported.

 #### `MUL`